 God, I hate Albert!

 The story is also not that complicating outside of Monte Christo’s quest of vengeance, with half of the duration being talking with characters that don’t matter.
 That is why the pacing is very slow to the most part and you usually need to wait a lot for something important to happen while suffering through some really dull moments, all done deliberately for building up tension by slowing down the progress.
-Well it didn’t work for me; especially with Albert and his boring stunts in the helm.
+Well it didn’t work for me; especially with Albert and his boring stunts at the helm.
 I mean just look at the finale, which is a calm event years after the final showdown.
 You will clearly see how Albert is so spineless, it took all this time just to come and see again a person he vowed to care for all his life.
 That is so stupid.
 Overall, a rather simple tale, done in slow motion with a weak ending.

 As usual, I find very little to say about the sound department.
 The soundtrack leaves me indifferent with its combo of ballads and electronics; hard to find them memorable for any given reason but I guess they fit the mood of the series.
 The speech was an interesting part though, the songs were in English lyrics, the intro to each episode was in French (a tribute to the original) and the Japanese dialogues were not retarded.
 Sound effects were ok but sure felt worse because of the GONZO effect on the visuals.